The Framework for

 // Namespaced module views

-// Share data across all views
+// Share data with all views

-$engine->share('siteName', 'My Site');
+$view->share('siteName', 'My Site');

-- Schedule CLI commands or PHP closures
+- Schedule commands or inline closures

 $schedule->call(function () {

-$posts = $cache->remember('recent-posts', 600, function () {
+$stats = $cache->remember('dashboard:stats', 900, function () {

-return db()->table('posts')
+return $this->analytics->computeStats();

 });

-Pluggable drivers with frontmatter extraction, tables, and task lists.
+📝 Markdown Engine Pluggable drivers with frontmatter extraction, tables, and task lists.

 ---